carolkelsch/Controllino_relays_control/README.md

 # Steps to run the code

-To flash the Controllino boards, you just need to configure which board are you using in the **Tools -> Board -> CONTROLLINO_Boards-avr** and select the COM port.
+To flash the Controllino boards, you just need to select the MINI board in the **Tools -> Board -> CONTROLLINO_Boards-avr** and select the COM port.
 Then just click on the flash buttom, and the code will be flashed to the board and after that be executed.

 # Communicating with the board